-The other factor that decides the impact of a trip on one's knowledge of a language is one's level of mastery at the time of departure.
+The other factor that decides the impact of a trip on one's knowledge of the language is one's level of mastery at the time of one's departure.
+In the next chapter, I shall attempt to classify levels of knowledge, based on markers generally used by schools.
 "A" and "F" students will benefit the least from trips.
 Those who know nothing at the outset will probably return with virgin minds.
 For those at a very advanced level, improvement will be difficult to detect.
 The best results will show-given the ideal conditions listed above-at the intermediate level.

-My thoughts on language learning are organized into the little compendium below.
-Heaven forbid that we should call them Ten Commandments of Language Learning-let us perhaps call them Ten Suggestions for Successful Language Learning.
+The thoughts distilled in the course of my linguistic excursions are organized into the little compendium below.
+Heaven forbid that we should call them Ten Commandments-let us perhaps call them Ten Requests.

-Spend time tinkering with the language every day.
-If time is short, try at least to produce a 10-minute monologue.
+Spend time tinkering with the language every day-if there is no more time available, then at least to the extent of a 10-minute monologue.
 Morning hours are especially valuable in this respect: the early bird catches the word!

 If your enthusiasm for studying flags too quickly, don't force the issue but don't stop altogether either.
-Move to some other form of studying, e.g., instead of reading, listen to the radio; instead of writing a composition, poke about in the dictionary, etc.
+Move to some other form of studying, e.g., instead of reading, listen to the radio; instead of assignment writing, poke about in the dictionary, etc.

-Never learn isolated units of speech; rather, learn them in context.
+Never learn isolated units of speech, but rather learn words and grammatical elements in context.